Margaret Mead: Bali

+Mead and Bateson published Balinese Character: A Photographic Analysis, which included 100 photographs, in 1942.
+Mead undertook a second analysis with Frances Cooke Macgregor, Grow and Culture: A Photographic Study of Balinese Childhood, published in 1951.

 Other research areas

 In 1926, there was much debate about race and intelligence.
 Mead felt the methodologies involved in the experimental psychology research supporting arguments of racial superiority in intelligence were substantially flawed.
 In "The Methodology of Racial Testing: Its Significance for Sociology," Mead proposes that there are three problems with testing for racial differences in intelligence.
 First, there are concerns with the ability to validly equate one's test score with what Mead refers to as racial admixture or how much Negro or Indian blood an individual possesses.
 She also considers whether that information is relevant when interpreting IQ scores.
 Mead remarks that a genealogical method could be considered valid if it could be "subjected to extensive verification."
 In addition, the experiment would need a steady control group to establish whether racial admixture was actually affecting intelligence scores.
 Next, Mead argues that it is difficult to measure the effect that social status has on the results of a person's intelligence test.
 She meant that environment (family structure, socioeconomic status, and exposure to language, etc.) has too much influence on an individual to attribute inferior scores solely to a physical characteristic such as race.
 Then, Mead adds that language barriers sometimes create the biggest problem of all.
 Similarly, Stephen J. Gould finds three main problems with intelligence testing in his 1981 book The Mismeasure of Man that relate to Mead's view of the problem of determining whether there are racial differences in intelligence.

-In 1929, Mead and Fortune visited Manus, now the northernmost province of Papua New Guinea, and traveled there by boat from Rabaul.
-She amply describes her stay there in her autobiography, and it is mentioned in her 1984 biography by Jane Howard.
-On Manus, she studied the Manus people of the south coast village of Peri.
-"Over the next five decades Mead would come back oftener to Peri than to any other field site of her career.'